Creating a LoadBalancer Service

 - Listener

 - One-way authentication: Only the backend server is authenticated.
-If you also need to authenticate the identity of the client, select mutual authentication.
+If you also need to authenticate the identity of the client, select two-way authentication.

-- CA Certificate: If SSL Authentication is set to Mutual authentication, add a CA certificate to authenticate the client.
-A CA certificate is issued by a certificate authority (CA) and used to verify the certificate issuer.
-If HTTPS mutual authentication is required, HTTPS connections can be established only when the client provides a certificate issued by a specific CA.
+- CA Certificate: If SSL Authentication is set to Two-way authentication, add a CA certificate to authenticate the client.
+A CA certificate is issued by a Certificate Authority (CA) and is used to verify the issuer of the client's certificate.
+If HTTPS two-way authentication is enabled, HTTPS connections can be established only if the client provides a certificate issued by a specific CA.

-- Server Certificate: If HTTPS/TLS is enabled on the listener port, you must select a server certificate.
+- Server Certificate: If Frontend Protocol is set to HTTPS or TLS, you must select a server certificate.
 If no certificate is available, create one on the ELB console.
 For details, see Adding a Certificate.

-- SNI: If HTTPS/TLS is enabled on the listener port, you must determine whether to add an SNI certificate.
+- SNI: If Frontend Protocol is set to HTTPS or TLS, you must determine whether to add an SNI certificate.
 Before adding an SNI certificate, ensure the certificate contains a domain name.
 If no certificate is available, create one on the ELB console.
 For details, see Adding a Certificate.

-- Backend Protocol: If HTTPS is enabled on the listener port, HTTP or HTTPS can be used to access the backend server.
+- Backend Protocol: If Frontend Protocol is set to HTTPS, HTTP or HTTPS can be used to access the backend server.
 The default value is HTTP.
-If TLS is enabled on the listener port, TCP or TLS can be used to access the backend server.
+If Frontend Protocol is set to TLS, TCP or TLS can be used to access the backend server.
 The default value is TCP.
-This parameter is available only in clusters of v1.23.14-r0, v1.25.9-r0, v1.27.6-r0, v1.28.4-r0, or later versions.
+This parameter is only available in clusters v1.23.14-r0, v1.25.9-r0, v1.27.6-r0, v1.28.4-r0, or later.

 - Access Control